Dedicated Endoscopy Suite

 - Irritable Bowel Syndrome

-One of the most powerful weapons in preventing colon cancer is having regular screenings beginning at age 50.
+One of the most powerful weapons in preventing colon cancer is having regular screenings between age 45 and 50.
 If you have a family history of colon cancer, talk to your doctor about getting screened earlier or more frequently.
 Since most colon cancers start as polyps, these non-cancerous growths can be removed before they turn into cancer during a colonoscopy.
 When colorectal cancer is found early, it is highly curable.

 Joseph Duva, MD

 See Dr. Joseph Duva on “American Health Front” – a half-hour, public-interest medical television program highlighting local health care specialists.

 The American Cancer Society recommendations for colorectal cancer early detection.

 The American Cancer Society believes that preventing colorectal cancer (and not just finding it early) should be a major reason for getting tested.
 Finding and removing polyps keeps some people from getting colorectal cancer.
 Tests that have the best chance of finding both polyps and cancer are preferred if these tests are available to you and you are willing to have them.